alepha@docs:~/docs/packages/alepha$

 Migrations are supported via Drizzle ORM, you need to use the drizzle-kit CLI tool to generate and run migrations.

-API Reference
+#API Reference

-For more details, see the Descriptors documentation.
+For more details, see the Primitives documentation.

 Get the repository for the given entity.

-This descriptor provides a convenient way to wrap database operations in PostgreSQL transactions, ensuring ACID properties and automatic retry logic for version conflicts.
+This primitive provides a convenient way to wrap database operations in PostgreSQL transactions, ensuring ACID properties and automatic retry logic for version conflicts.
 It integrates seamlessly with the repository pattern and provides built-in handling for optimistic locking scenarios with automatic retry on version mismatches.

 Important Notes: